 Without mothers, the process will be the same.
 They need to be bottle-fed and taught the ropes by the hands of their foster parents instead.

 Supplies You Need to Get Started

 Here are some things you want to pick up before you start the litter training process.

-How to Litter Train a Kitten Without a Mother
+The 8 Steps for Litter Training a Kitten Without a Mother

 Here’s how to start litter training a kitten without their mother present—beginning at 4 weeks of age.

 Because the kitten will start this process so early, you want to restrict their space initially.
 Once you have them set up with a cozy room in a controlled area, it’s time to get down to business.

 2. Continually Place the Kitten in the Litter Box

 When you’re introducing the kitten, you want to show them the litter box frequently.
 Any time you see them looking as if they’re searching, or you know they just ate or woke up—it’s time to place them in the box.